Day of the Foundation of the Republic

 Day of the Foundation of the Republic (Korean: 인민정권 창건일; Hanja: 人民政權 創建日) is the Republic Day and National day of the Democratic People's Republic of Korea, held on 9 September.

-The Day of the Foundation of the Republic is one of the most important holidays of the country, along with the Day of the Sun (birthday of Kim Il-sung), Day of the Shining Star (birthday of Kim Jong-il) and Party Foundation Day.
+The Day of the Foundation of the Republic is one of the most important holidays of the country, along with the Day of the Sun (birthday of Kim Il Sung), Day of the Shining Star (birthday of Kim Jong Il) and Party Foundation Day.

 History

 Following the Liberation of Korea in 1945 by the Soviet and American forces, a communist Soviet military regime was set up in the northern part of Korea.
 A new Supreme People's Assembly was elected in August 1948, and on 3 September a new constitution was promulgated.
-The Democratic People's Republic of Korea was proclaimed on 9 September, with Kim Il-sung as Premier.
-Because the date is 9 September, it is also called 9 · 9 (old version).
+The Democratic People's Republic of Korea was proclaimed on 9 September, with Kim Il Sung as Premier.
+Because the date is 9 September, it is also called 9 · 9 Holiday (구구절).

 National celebrations

 The holiday is celebrated throughout the country.
 On this day, events such as art performances, exhibitions, athletic events, and reports are held.
 On jubilee years (ex: 25th anniversary, 40th anniversary, 50th anniversary, 60th anniversary, 70th anniversary), military parades on Kim Il-sung Square take place with the participation of the leader of North Korea.
 It is also common for new children to be admitted to the Korean Children's Union on the day.

 In contrast to many other holidays that are very politicized, the Foundation Day concerns the whole country.
 It also has an international and diplomatic outlook with foreigners being likelier to attend it than some other holidays.
 The day was first celebrated in 1949.
 The intensity of celebrations has varied considerably.
 Celebrations in 1950 were low key due to the Korean War.
-In contrast, 1956 saw sizeable celebrations following Kim Il-sung's triumph in a domestic political crisis just days earlier called the August Faction Incident.
+In contrast, 1956 saw sizeable celebrations following Kim Il Sung's triumph in a domestic political crisis just days earlier called the August Faction Incident.
 In 1997 the Juche calendar was adopted on September 9, which became September 9, Juche 86.